 The Union Square Apartments at 181 Washington Street, Somerville, Mass., are a few blocks from the anticipated new Green Line stops at Washington Street and Union Square.
 The four-story property features 35 affordable residential units and 2,400 sq. ft. of ground floor commercial space.

 The development was originally the Pope Elementary School and then became the Boys and Girls Club in 1980.
 SCC purchased the property in 2012 after the Boys and Girls Club had closed its Somerville center and began marketing the property in 2010.
 The Community Economic Development Assistance Corporation (CEDAC) provided an acquisition and predevelopment loan to SCC to purchase the property and develop plans for redeveloping it into affordable housing.

-The four-story Union Square complex will offer 35 units of affordable housing for families earning at or below 60% of the area median income, or $59,100 for a family of four.
-Eight of the apartments at 181 Washington Street are being set aside for families earning at or below 30% of area median income.
-Three will be for families with physical disabilities or impairments, and two are for homeless families.
+The property provides nine one-bedroom, 22 two-bedroom, and four three-bedroom apartments – all for families earning at or below 60% of the area median income, which for a family of four is $58,860.
+Eight of the apartments are set aside for families earning at or below 30% of area median income, three of which are for families with physical disabilities or impairments, and two are for homeless families.

 New Ecology, Inc. assisted in designing the building to meet LEED for Homes Mid-rise Certification (Platinum Level) and ENERGY STAR Multi-Family High Rise Certification.
 For more detailed information on the building’s energy and sustainable features, click https://somervillecdc.org/181-washington-sustainable-location-healthy-living-connections-community and https://somervillecdc.org/181-washington-water-and-energy.
 The project architect is Dimella Shaffer.
 Dellbrook/JKS Construction provided construction management for the project.